suhan-paradkar/java-in-termux/README.md

 - armv8l

 _Note : all above cpu except armv8l is 32-bit and uses same binary(jdk). armv8l is 64-bit but acts like 32-bit, hence jdk8_
+_JDK8 May be buggy...
+Help is required to resolve bugs...
+JDK11 is tested...so 64 bit machines are lucky_
 - **You may check your architecture by `uname -a` command**

 # Installation